super-flat/lagom-pb/.github/ISSUE_TEMPLATE/---pull-request-template.md

 - Do not lower code coverage

+- Do not compromise on code quality

-- Docstrings on all functions
+- Doctrings on all functions, methods, classes and objects

 - Compiled locally